 “Would you?”

-“I’ll be right back with your drink so please help yourself to the buffet,” the girl managed to get out, before backing into the table behind her on her way to the kitchen.
+“I’ll be right back with your drink so please help yourself to the buffet,” the girl managed to get out, before backing into another table on her way to the kitchen.

 “Mesopotamia?”
 Laverne laughed.